-Midges and some BWOs have been hatching and Mysis shrimp.
+Caddis, PMD’s, Midges and BWOs have been hatching and Mysis shrimp are abundant.

 Flies: Various midge patterns 18-24, Mysis Shrimp 18-22, Jujubee Midge 20-24, Dennis Miller’s D-Midge 18-20, Brassie 20-22, Black Beauty 20-24, KF Flasher 20-22, Red Disco Midge 18-22, Barr’s BWO Emergers 18-20, Juju Baetis 18-20, RS2 18-22.
 Try small adult midge patterns, Griffiths Gnats, adult and Emerger BWO patterns for dry fly action (18 -22) Egg patterns, Trout Beads, San Juan Worms 12-16.

 Flies: BWO Parachute Extended Body (16-20), Craven’s Molefly (18-22), Charlie Boy Hopper Tan (10), Tandem nymph rigs which include BWO’s and various midges.
 Good BWO nymphs include micro mayflies, psycho mayflies, Juju Baetis, Barr’s BWO Emergers, and small Pheasant Tails (18-20).
 Good midge patterns include Miller’s D-Midge, small Brassies, and the JuJubee Midge in olive or black.